seanomlor/www.seanomlor.com/src/content/about/index.md

 After high school, I majored in computer science as the obvious thing.
 These were pre-Java days, and my classes were all in C. Programming in C bummed me out.

-In retrospect, I realize that my interest in programming did not include manual memory management.
-I just wanted to create useful software.
+In retrospect, I realize that my interest in programming did not include manual memory management.[^rust] I just wanted to create useful software.

+[^rust]: Fast-forward, I _am_ enjoying Rust's approach to manual memory management.

 My young mind concluded, "well if I'm not a scientist, I must be an artist."
 I switched schools and to an art major with a focus on 3D computer modeling and animation.[^3d]